josevnz/sha256/README.md

 # sha256
-Script to work with SHA256 checksums
+Scripts to work with SHA256 checksums.